Pre-school playgroup: Playgroups in the United States

 In the United States, a playgroup is an organization of parents with the expressed intent to have the children come together and play.
 There are playgroups that cater to specific categories of parents, particularly including stay at-home-dads, stay-at-home moms, and working moms.
 In areas of the US where homeschooling is popular, it is not unusual to see groups specifically for homeschooling families.
 These can be part of localized or even national playgroups.
 Churches, rec centers, and other community organizations sometimes sponsor weekly or monthly playgroups.
 Age limits are determined by the individual group.
 Some groups have upper age limits and some do not.
 It is not unusual to see groups where, in addition to activities for the children, there are social events for the whole family or for parents only.
 In highly mobile communities, playgroups can be an important tool for building the social networks of young families who have recently relocated to the area.

-International Playgroups in the Netherlands
+International playgroups in the Netherlands

-In the Netherlands, international and expatriate parents form small groups, local to their area, for the purpose of providing a play space for babies and toddlers up to the age of 4-5, as well as offering a support network for the parents themselves.
+In the Netherlands, international and expatriate parents form small groups, local to their area, for the purpose of providing a play space for children up to the age of 4-5, as well as offering a support network for the parents themselves.
 Meetings are usually held weekly in a hall or other public venue, and the groups usually organize other social activities such as Ladies Nights Out, visits to local parks and zoos, and summer barbecues.

 Playgroups in Australia

 Playgroup Australia is the national peak and administrative body for playgroups in Australia.
-Playgroup is an informal session where mums, dads, grand parents, caregivers, children and babies meet together in a relaxed environment.
+Playgroup is an informal session where moms, dads, grandparents, caregivers, and children meet together in a relaxed environment.